KushalBang456/API-Governance-POC/Readme.md

 ### Q: How do I update my baseline after fixing legacy code?
 **A:**
 1. Generate a new spec from your base branch
-2. Republish to Azure Artifacts with the same package name and version `1.0.0`
+2. Re-upload to GitHub Release with the same asset name (tag: `baselines-v1`)
 3. The next PR will automatically use the updated baseline

 ### Q: Why do I see two sets of comments on my PR?